libbpf/blazesym/README.md

-# BlazeSym
+# blazesym

-BlazeSym is a library that symbolizes addresses where symbol names, source file names, and line numbers can be acquired.
+**blazesym** is a library that symbolizes addresses where symbol names, source file names, and line numbers can be acquired.
 It can translate stack traces to function names and their locations in the source code.

  - <https://github.com/libbpf/blazesym>

 ## Build

-To build BlazeSym, you must install a Rust environment.
+To build **blazesym**, you must install a Rust environment.

-Once successfully installed, you must obtain BlazeSym's source code.
+Once successfully installed, you must obtain blazesym's source code.

  - `git clone https://github.com/libbpf/blazesym.git`

-Next, you would need to go to the root directory of the BlazeSym source code to build BlazeSym.
+Next, you would need to go to the root directory of the **blazesym** source code to build the library.

  - cargo build